What Are Soft Skills?

 Since workplace skills are largely tied to behavior, improving them may involve shifting your regular patterns, approaches, or thought processes.
 This type of work tends to require practice and patience, but over time, you’ll likely notice more ease as you tap into your workplace skills.

-Although they’ve traditionally been seen as harder to learn than technical skills, there are several ways to build upon your existing workplace skills.
+You can build upon your existing workplace skills in several ways.
 If you have a specific skill in mind that you’d like to improve, think about ways you can implement that skill into your daily life.
 You can also consult a life coach for help developing a personalized plan of action.

-Here are some ideas for improving your workplace skills:
+More ideas for improving your workplace skills include:

 1. Practice different communication styles.